craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 ## The Haven
-A welcoming Seeker holding that is in conflict with the nearby Militants at [[#The Cordon]] and the hostile Scavs and Mercenaries that operate in and nearby [[#The Factory]].

 #### The Northern Entrance
 The Northern Entrance is one of the three formally operated gates in the walls that contain the Old.
 The standing orders of those stationed at the Northern Entrance include both allowing entrants for a fee and disallowing, by fire and force, any unidentified persons from exiting.